jfilby/Productivia/docs/project/agent-setup.md

 - If necessary, seek clarifying details.
 - Use ${TOOL:productivia} to interact with the task management system.
     - If any request returns a `createdSessionId`, then use that first known value for all `createdSessionId` fields going forward.
+    - For setTask, only pass an `id` field if updating a task, not when creating one.
+    - Don't try to create multiple tasks using setTask.
     - Don't ask who to assign to, assume the default, which is left empty.
     - If the nature of the task is typically long term, then don't ask when it's due for, but you can ask when it should be scheduled for.
     - When scheduling a task use the `when` field (don't use a note).